xtuml/bridgepoint/doc-internal/notes/34_generator_licensing_int.md

   The changeset in the branch represents updates to the build process and instructions to support building on the server svr-azt-eng-03 in the workspace c:\workspace\Generator_git with the source code for generator and the model compiler coming from git.
+6.3  This work had some conflicts with the promotion that preceeded it for Issue 35.
+While resolving these conflicts that author found problems with the new "smart pre-build" feature.
+That feature intends to only re-export the model data to gen/code_generation/<<project>>.sql when a model file from the project is newer than the most recent exported data.
+6.3.1  The author reworked the flow of control and the Java API calls used in order to make sure the feature behaves as expected in all cases.
+6.3.2  The author added a new JUnit test in the bp.welcome test suite that performs a build, does a rebuild, then modifies the model and rebuilds again.
+The test verifies that the output file from pre-builder is left unchanged before the model is modified and is re-exported after the model is modified.

 7. Unit Test
 ------------
 See [3].
 The author built the plug-ins that contained the changes and build generator with the fix in place.
 The new files were put into Windows and Linux installations and executed in GUI and CLI modes.

+Since the Welcome test is updated with this work, its JUnit suite obviously needs to be re-run.

 8. Code Changes
 ---------------